face0b1101/elastic-gpt-demo/README.md

 5. Generated response is returned to python
 6. Python adds on original documentation source url to generated response and prints it to the screen for the user

+  To make this work for your data.
+Please set the appropriate environmental variables either through a .env file or through k8s.
+More examples on how to do this will follow.

+  You can run this standalone, in a docker container or in kubernetes

+## To run in Docker:

+ docker build -t elastic-chatgpt .

+ cp ./example.env .env

+ If you are on Mac cmd+shift+. in finder to view hidden files Edit the env file to add your secrets

+ docker run -p --env-file .env 8501:8501 elastic-chatgpt